- Latin America

-Found at the northern tip of South America, Colombia is bordered by Panama, Venezuela, Brazil, Ecuador and Peru.
-Colombia is a must-visit destination, after all it is famed for having the friendliest and happiest people in Latin America!
+Colombia is found at the northern tip of South America and is bordered by Panama, Venezuela, Brazil, Ecuador and Peru.
+Colombia is a must-visit destination; after all it is famed for having the friendliest and happiest people in Latin America!

-Colombia is one of the most bio-diverse countries in the world, second only to Brazil, which is ten times its size.
+Colombia is one of the most bio-diverse countries in the world.
 From soaring Andean peaks and unspoilt Amazon jungle, to coffee plantations and pristine coastlines, Colombia is both varied and beautiful.

-On our Barichara Ride you head off the beaten path in the eastern part of the country.
-Journey on horseback from the town of Oiba to colonial Barichara.
+The Barichara Ride explores the eastern part of the country.
+Journey on horseback from the town of Oiba, to colonial Barichara.
 Along the way encounter towns, villages, coffee and sugar cane plantations, waterfalls and canyons.

-Follow in the footsteps Conquistadors, settlers, and later the patriots who proclaimed the country’s Independence.
-Often you ride along the famous cobblestone paths of the ‘Camino Real’ (royal roads), which lead you to the hilltop colonial town of Barichara.
+Follow in the footsteps of Conquistadors, and later the patriots, who proclaimed the country’s Independence.
+Often you ride along the famous cobblestone paths of the ‘Camino Real’ (royal roads), which lead to the hilltop colonial town of Barichara.

-The horses are a mixture of Anglo-Arabs, Colombian Criollos and crossbreeds, ranging in height from about 14hh to 15.2hh.
-They are ridden English style, but usually respond to neck-reining.
-The saddles are a mixture of English and trail saddles.
+The horses are a mixture of Anglo-Arabs, Colombian Criollos and crossbreeds.
+They range in height from about 14hh to 15.2hh.
+The riding is English style; although the horses respond to neck-reining.
+Some horses have English saddles and some have trail saddles.
 Martingales and cruppers are used on most of the horses.

 During the ride you stay in a mixture of simple hotels, comfortable guesthouses and characterful rural haciendas.
 All are clean and comfortable, with a healthy dose of Colombian charm.